It has to be one of the most commonly asked questions in the vet clinic. Should I even be giving bones?

 Well it starts with how our little mate’s mouths look today.
 They’re generally smaller, have a different shape and feature smaller teeth than our dog’s wolfy ancestors.

-The fact is that the skill (and safety) with bones is an individual thing.
-And it’s a tricky assumption to think your dog will be fine with them.
-So if you decide bones are for you, always supervise that chewing to ensure nothing goes wrong.
+The fact is, the skill to chew bones safely often isn't there with our furry family.
+And it's a big risk.
+So if you decide bones are still for you, always supervise that chewing to ensure nothing goes wrong.

 There’s a lot to chew over with bones but hopefully that’s helped to make some sense of it all…